The Martindale Queen’s Cup was able to raise $210,000 for a children’s home!

-Once again, polo hosted a special event for charity.
-In this case, it was Martindale Country Club that organized, last November 12th, the seventh edition of Queen’s Cup.
+Once again, polo hosted a special event for charity organized by Martindale Country Club last November 12—the seventh edition of the Queen’s Cup.

-The winners received a trophy from ex-polo player, Marcos Heguy, and Jesucita Heguy.
-Mía Novillo Astrada was chosen Most Valuable Player (MVP) of the tournament; Mía Cambiaso, MVP of the final and Guillermina Suffern who played for Illinois-Ona Polo Team.
+The winners received a trophy from ex-polo player Marcos Heguy and his niece polo player Jesucita Heguy.
+Mía Novillo Astrada was chosen Most Valuable Player of the tournament, Mía Cambiaso was awarded MVP of the final, and Guillermina Suffern who played for Illinois-Ona Polo Team.

 But the tournament offered more than just polo—it also included a beauty center with OPI manicurists, María Grebol makeup artists, the cosmetologist Elian Yacofan, and even an osteopath and massage therapist, Mariana Bacas.

 Nonetheless, the best news is that more than $210,000 were raised for the children’s home.